Benign Prostatic Hyperplasia

 - BPH usually begins at the age of 50 years

-- If untreated, the enlarged prostate can lead to painful, acute retention of urine and obstructed kidneys
+- If untreated, the enlarged prostate can lead to painful acute retention of urine and obstructed kidneys

 - Medication is the first-line treatment and effective in up to 80% of cases

 1.International Prostate Symptom Score (IPSS) [Fig 1].
 This is a questionnaire that covers the symptoms caused by the enlarging prostate.
-The total score gives an indication of the severity of the prostatic symptoms and how bothersome it is..
+The total score gives an indication of the severity of the prostatic symptoms and how bothersome it is.

 2. Physical examination [Fig 2].
 The abdomen is examined for any bladder distension and a rectal exam (DRE) done to feel the consistency of the prostate and estimate its size.
-The DRE is also part of the examination in detecting prostate cancer.
+The DRE is also important from the point of detecting any hard prostate nodule that may indicate cancer.

-This is cuComplications of BPH [Fig 5]
+Complications of BPH [Fig 5]

 Treatment of BPH